tborenst/jshinter/README.md

 * MIT license.
 * Copyright Carnegie Mellon University 2013.

+## Difference to JSHint
+JSHinter is simply a wrapper around JSHint which lets you call it programmatically from Node, instead of using it strictly as a command line tool.

 ## Functionality
 Currently the linter is configued to use the default JSHint options.
 A way to alter the configuration of the linter is coming soon.